 XDA Forum Member dt674 found that the Verizon version can now be unlocked on the website, whereas before it was unsupported.
 As dt674 explains:

 Good news for all of you R800x users.
 Sony has finally added MEID support for unlocking your phone through their website.

-I just went through the instructions on the Sony’s website for getting the unlock code and then followed Ridder’s guide and the install ran without any trouble.
+I just went through the instructions on the Sony’s website for getting

 A while back, we reported that the Meizu MX’s customized version of Android, Flyme OS, was ported to the AT&T Galaxy S II.
 Apparently, it generated some interest, as a similar port was released for the Xperia Neo V and L a couple of weeks later.
 Now, the Flyme goodness is spreading again.
 This time to the Sony Xperia Play.